-According to the complaint, 46% of residential properties sold between 2011 and 2015 in Brighton Park, on Chicago’s southwest side, were over-assessed by at least 20%.
-7% of residential properties were assessed at more than double their market value.
+According to the complaint, nearly half of residential properties sold between 2011 and 2015 in Brighton Park, on Chicago’s southwest side, were over-assessed by at least 20%.
+7% were assessed at more than double their market value.

 The Cook County Assessor’s office does not disclose its assessment methodology to the public.

 “What we see in this case is the perpetuation of a system that disproportionately impacts communities of color and continues to strip capital from already struggling neighborhoods,” said Aneel Chablani of Chicago Lawyers’ Committee for Civil Rights.

 “It’s the same type of institutional racism that gave rise to Chicago’s extreme housing segregation through racial steering, discriminatory zoning and restrictive covenants.”

 Properties in Hermosa were over-assessed by an average of 24%.
 In contrast, properties in the predominantly white Lakeview neighborhood were under-assessed by an average of 11%.

 The complaint asks the court to declare the current assessment system unlawful, and to order Berrios’ office to adopt a fair, accurate, transparent and nondiscriminatory system.
 It also seeks the appointment of an independent monitor to oversee the implementation.